 What My Towing Course Will Teach You

 There are videos explaining how to tow vehicles in the light duty class, unlocking vehicles, winching, recoveries and showing proper towing equipment.
-I discuss the different types of tow trucks such as the wheel lift tow truck versus the flatbed or rollback tow truck, the good and bad aspects and why you may consider a flatbed tow truck advantageous over the wheel lift. (ultimately less work and no worries about the drive train of the vehicle being towed).
+I discuss the differet types of tow trucks such as the wheel lift tow truck versus the flatbed or rollback tow truck, the good and bad aspects and why you may consider a flatbed tow truck advantageous over the wheel lift. (ultimately less work and no worries about the drivetrain of the vehicle being towed).
 Below are just some of the topics covered.

 - How to Tow and How to hook up to a vehicle properly, Videos and detailed descriptions show you how to hook up to a vehicle properly.
 The most common mistakes while hooking up are explained.
 You must have this information to prevent damage claims.